Elvric/AIFinalProject/README.md

 # AIFinalProject
 Preject realized as part of the COMP 424 class at McGill university.
-The goal was to build an AI that can play pentago swap using any tech nology available.
+The goal was to build an AI that can play pentago swap using any technology available.
 The AI would have 2 seconds to think between each move at most.

 On my end I tackled the challenge using Monte Carlo as the main algorithm combined with a very simple heuristic to trim each branch of bad children and increase its interest on promessing children when generating them.